Power News We love to talk!

 Currently, the problem is that the peak industrial tariff is very high, he pointed out.
 According to estimates, industrial tariff currently averages Rs.
 7.5-8 a unit, while the tariff for residential units is around Rs.
 3.5-4 a unit.
 “It’s a question of volumes,” he said.
 On the differences between generators and Discoms, Singh stressed that Discoms are essential to the power company’s existence.

 As regards NTPC’s efforts to meet environment commitments as most of its plants are coal-based, Singh said: “We are focussing more on the renewable side.
 Along with the coal-based generation, we are investing in renewables, and mainly solar.”
 The objective is 10,000 MW of renewable capacity by 2022.

-- BHEL bags order from Railways for solar power plant Read more
+- Telangana invites bids for solar power Read more

 - BSES urges consumers to switch off for Earth Hour Read more